Philip Roth, giant of American literary fiction, dies at 85

 "I portrayed a man who is the repository of every unacceptable thought, a 33-year-old man possessed by dangerous sensations, nasty opinions, savage grievances, sinister feelings and, of course, one stalked by the implacable presence of lust.
 In short, I wrote about the quotient of the unsocialized that is rooted in almost everyone and addressed by each with varying degrees of success."

-Roth was born and raised in Newark, New Jersey, the second child of first-generation American Jews from Galicia, an autonomous region of Spain.
+Roth was born and raised in Newark, New Jersey, the second child of first-generation American Jews from the historical Eastern European region of Galicia, or what is now Poland and Ukraine.

 He hit the ground running, publishing "Goodbye, Columbus and Five Short Stories," his first book, in 1960.
 It won the National Book Award, and for the rest of is life, much of his literature tackled head-on the thorny questions of Jewish status and identity in American culture against the turbulent backdrops of the 1960s and the 1970s.

-Note: CORRECTION: (May 23, 2018, 10:05 a.m.
-ET): An earlier version of this article referred incorrectly to the background of Roth's parents.
-They were from the historical region of what is now Poland and Ukraine then known as Galicia, not the Galicia region of Spain.